+• For minor incidents in the classroom/playground, a child will first be given a warning.

+•If misbehaviour continues a second warning will be given.

+- •If misbehaviour continues after this then the child will be sent out of class/brought in from the playground, to a specified teacher for 10 minutes, with a Reflection sheet provided by the teacher and their name will be entered into the Classroom Incident Book.
+Below are the designated classes for time out.-Year 6 Year 4

+- Year 5 Year 3

+- •Year 2 Year 1

-4 •If a child fails to respond to being sent out of class/from the playground for 10 minutes, they will be sent to the Assistant Head teacher with their Reflection sheet.
-(A member of SLT will collect them and they will need to be picked up immediately) 5 •If a child's name is entered into the classroom behaviour book on three occasions, their parents will be invited into school for a meeting (by video or telephone) with the class teacher and/or a member of the senior leadership team depending on the significance of the behaviour.
-6 Parents will also be asked to attend a meeting with the Head Teacher/SLT if their child has been entered (this will need to be via video or telephone) a further three times within a half-term.
+•If a child fails to respond to being sent out of class/from the playground for 10 minutes, they will be sent to the Assistant Head teacher with their Reflection sheet.

+•If a child's name is entered into the classroom behaviour book on three occasions, their parents will be invited into school for a meeting with the class teacher and/or a member of the senior leadership team depending on the significance of the behaviour.

+- Parents will also be asked to attend a meeting with the Head of School/SLT if their child has been entered a further three times within a half-term. - Extreme behaviours will result in an in-school exclusion

-- Extreme behaviours will result in an in-school exclusion - Very serious incidents will need to be referred to the Head teacher and/or SLT immediately.
-These incidents will be entered into the behaviour book and parents invited into school to discuss the situation.
-(This will need to be done via telephone and video) - Three one day exclusions in any one term could result in a longer period of exclusion and will be discussed by the school governors - If disruptive behaviour from a child persists the class teacher and SLT agree a strategy to modify the behaviour in consultation with the child's parents.
-This may take the form of a contract, a record chart or work with the learning mentor.
-A risk assessment may also need to be carried out to decide if it safe enough for the student to be in school. - If school based strategies fail to have a lasting impact, outside agencies such as the behaviour team, Children's & Adolescent Mental Health Service (CAMHS) or our internal therapist or the educational psychologist may be asked for support. - Children who have been in the 'Behaviour Book' three times in a half-term, or have behaved in a manner which causes a safeguarding concern, will not be allowed to represent school in either a sporting or other event including school trips that takes place outside school, within that half term.
+- Very serious incidents will need to be referred to the Head teacher and/or SLT immediately.
+These incidents will be entered into the behaviour book and parents invited into school to discuss the situation. - Three one day exclusions in any one term could result in a longer period of exclusion and will be discussed with members of the governing body. - If disruptive behaviour from a child persists the class teacher and SLT agree a strategy to modify the behaviour in consultation with the child's parents.
+This may take the form of a contract, a record chart or work with the learning mentor. - If school-based strategies fail to have a lasting impact, outside agencies such as the behaviour team, Children's & Adolescent Mental Health Service (CAMHS) or our internal therapist or the educational psychologist may be asked for support. - Children who have been in the 'Behaviour Book' three times in a half-term, or have behaved in a manner which causes a safeguarding concern, will not be allowed to represent school in either a sporting or other event including school trips that takes place outside school, within that half term.